BrianSlick/Book-UITableViewGuide/01.Concepts/Concepts.md

 ```
 It just gets worse and worse.
 Look at all of the various elements that appear in a given row in the Settings app, and then imagine what that would require in terms of these properties.
 And keep in mind, every time we list these out here, the designer of UITableView has no idea how many to make.
 Even if they put 500 of them in there, eventually someone will need 1000 and then they can't use UITableView.

 So we've established that subclassing would be ugly.
-Adding configurable properties, at least for things like this, would be as ugly if not worse.
+Adding configurable properties - at least for things like this - while it could conceivably be done more cleanly than I've shown here, would likely still be as ugly overall as subclassing.
 So what does that leave?
 Well, I can't speak to every possible scenario that has been envisioned in the history of computer science, but in the realm of object oriented programming in general and Apple's libraries in particular, a common solution for this kind of problem is to use **delegation**.

 I wrote all of the previous examples to help answer the question of why UITableView is designed the way it is.
 I do not mean for this to be an exhaustive explanation of each of these programming concepts, nor do I mean to provide an exhaustive explanation of delegation.
 So let's talk about it briefly here, but if you still feel that you don't understand delegation, then that is a topic that you'll need to research further elsewhere.
 It is a very commonly used pattern on all of Apple's platforms, so you need to understand it, and time spent learning it will not be wasted in any way.

 When I was a new programmer learning about delegation for myself, the typical form of explanation was along the lines of "one object doing something on behalf of another object".
 While this is unquestionably true, I was nevertheless frustrated by this explanation as I never really felt that it helped to nail the concept down in my mind.
-So anything you've read elsewhere about delegation is likely accurate, but allow me to place a spin on it that would have helped me when I learning.
+So anything you've read elsewhere about delegation is likely accurate, but allow me to place a spin on it that would have helped me when I was learning.

 Consider the previous example of setting properties on a fictional table view class.
 This is effectively saying "Hey, you, tableView... you will have 26 sections."
 You are directly telling an object what to do, issuing a command.
 If this were a movie script, it would look like: